dataaxiom/ghcr-cleanup-action/README.md

 ```

 The action calls both the registry API (ghcr.io) and the GitHub package API to
-facilitate support for multi-architecture images.
-This is required to determine
+support deleting multi-architecture images.
+The action downloads the manifest
-the relationships between all of the multi-architecture image contents.
-It
-downloads the manifest descriptors of all images and maps their content to the
+descriptors of all images and maps their content to the underlying GitHub
-underlying packages.
-Which for multi-architecture images the underlying packages
-appear as untagged in GitHub (as seen in the web interface).
-To safely delete
-untagged images the action determines first if the untagged package is actually
+packages.
+To safely delete untagged images the action determines first if the
+untagged package is referenced from a multi-architecture image and skips these.
-in use by another image/package and skips these.
-Likewise to delete an image it
-needs to delete all of the underlying packages.
+Likewise to delete an image it needs to delete all of the underlying packages of
+a multi-architecture image.

 In the above example the package and repository information will be retrieved
 dynamically from the action/project environment.